A Classic Braise

+A Classic Braise

-Korma is one of the classic sauces of India and it means to braise.
-And you can play until your heart’s content with what you would like to feature in this sauce.
+  Korma is one of the classic sauces of India, and it means to braise.
+Play until your heart’s content with what you would like to feature in this sauce.
 Indian chicken korma is a favorite North Indian dish served at celebrations.
 It can be rich with cream, butter, and pureed nuts, or light, and aromatic.
 Also, you decide whether to make a mild korma or add heat from a generous dose of chilies, all depending on your taste.
 Korma’s exotic flavor comes from fenugreek seeds, star anise, cinnamon, cloves, cardamom or fennel, depending on the region and the cook.
 South Indians add grated coconut or coconut milk to this curry.

   Make it Vegetarian

   The most common vegetarian kormas are made with potatoes or paneer.
-Navratan korma is a vegetarian version of this masala containing nine different vegetables.
+Navratan korma is a popular vegetarian version of this masala containing nine different vegetables.
 And chicken and mutton (goat in India, but lamb in the West) are favorite non-vegetarian options.
 For this recipe, I decided to go full out and present a weekend project dish, though it only requires a 1-hour pause for marination.
 So you can prepare this korma from start to finish in one cooking session if you wish.

   The most time-consuming aspect of this recipe is the 35 to 45 minute cooking of the onions until they become deeply caramelized.
 As with most curries, you can break the cooking steps up to fit around your schedule.
 By doing short chunks of the preparation over several days, you will make an even more flavorful Indian chicken korma in the process.